The CBC test panel checks the complete blood count with differential and platelets.

 Some lesser utilized components in the CBC also can be useful in certain situations.
 The mean corpuscular hemoglobin (MCH) represents the average amount of hemoglobin inside of an RBC.
 High MCH levels are seen in macrocytic anemia that might occur when someone has a deficiency of vitamins B9 or B12.
 Low MCH levels might be caused by microcytic anemias, iron deficiency anemia, or blood loss.
 The mean corpuscular hemoglobin concentration (MCHC) is similar to the MCH but represents the average concentration, rather than the amount, of hemoglobin inside a red blood cell.
 The mean corpuscular volume (MCV) measures the average size of a red blood cell.
 The MCV is useful for classifying the broader category of anemia when it exists as microcytic (low MCV), normocytic (normal MCV) or macrocytic (high MCV).
 The red cell distribution width (RDW) helps assess variations in the size of red blood cells.
 RDW levels are sometimes used in conjunction with the MCV level to understand what might be causing an anemia.
 High RDW levels are sometimes seen in anemias caused by a deficiency of vitamins B9 and 12 as well as iron deficiency anemias.

 There are a number of reasons that people get the CBC test.
 Most commonly, the CBC is ordered as part of routine blood work performed quarterly or as part of an annual physical exam.
 In this capacity, the CBC test gives a helpful snapshot and is a useful adjunct to other health testing.
 The CBC lab test is also ordered in the setting of illness - both acute and chronic - as it plays an important role in identifying hematological changes associated with an infection, cancer, clotting disorders and other conditions.
 Checking for anemia is another common reason people get the CBC test as the hemoglobin and hematocrit levels are helpful in that regard.
-While an anemia test panel might be more suitable for an advanced anemia workup, the CBC blood test is useful as a first-line screening tool for anemia.

 Most people who obtain a CBC test can focus on a few key markers within the test results.
 With slight variations, CBC test results are typically normal in most healthy people.
 In the setting of infections (particularly more severe ones), the components of the CBC such as the white blood cell count start increasing and highlight that an acute process is going on in the body.
 CBC lab values also start to change when one has anemia (as seen by decreasing hemoglobin and hematocrit levels).
 Platelet level abnormalities can lead to blood clotting disorders.
 The rest of the CBC lab markers tend to be of greater interest with more complex and infrequent blood disorders and are usually evaluated and managed under the guidance of a hematology specialist.